HeardMatthew/ExampleScripts/README.md

 This repository contains a collection of scripts I wrote during my undergraduate at The Ohio State University.

 <h2>CCBS Fall Retreat Poster </h2>
 I displayed my first poster at the annual Center for Cognitive and Brain Sciences Fall Retreat in 2016.
 For this project, I helped collect and analyze data using Matlab and BrainVoyager and compared my results with those generated in AFNI by PhD student Dan Berman.
 In this repository I made a folder (/CCBS_retreat) including a PDF of my poster and all the code used to create the figures featured in the results.
 I created the inflated brain figures by hand using BrainVoyager and Adobe Illustrator.
 In addition, I modified an already existing Matlab code to generate the graphs.
-I contributed to this code mostly by adjusting file paths; originally the code pulled all the data off of a server we had set up at the lab.
+I contributed to this code mostly by adjusting file paths; originally the code loaded the data from a server set up in Dr. Julie Golomb's lab.
 Included in this repository are the following relevant scripts:

       plot_xyz_small_MH.m
    Running this file creates the same graphics included under Experiment 1 Results of my poster.
 The colors seen on the poster were added using Adobe Illustrator.